inossidabile/hashbang/README.md

 ## Installation

-Ensure you have the Qt dependencies for Sunscraper.
-To install it on Mac with brew run `brew install qt`.
+Ensure you have the Qt dependencies for Sunscraper (read [Sunscraper description](http://github.com/roundlake/sunscraper/) for more info).

+To install it on Mac with [Homerew](http://mxcl.github.com/homebrew/) run `brew install qt`.

 To install it on Debian run `apt-get install qt4-dev-tools --no-install-recommends`.

 Add gem to your Gemfile: